10. Disappointment's a bitch.

 “They’re human beings, Darcy!
 Don’t treat them like slabs of meat.”

-“Oh, says the one who can’t shut up about Max.”
+“Oh, says the one who can’t shut up about Mason.”
 She says his name with a pucker of her peach lips.

 My friend winks.
 “Is it?
 Is it really?”